IMJLA/Export-Permission/docs/markdown/en-US/Export-Permission.ps1.md

 ```

 ### -AccountProperty
-Properties of each Account to display on the report (left out: managedby)
+Properties of each Account to display on the report (left out: managedBy, operatingSystem)

 ```yaml
 Type: System.String[]